browserengineering/book/book/animations.md

             canvas.restore()
 ```

-For visual effects, we can then redefine `execute` in terms of draw; remove the
+For visual effects, we can then redefine `execute` in terms of draw and move the
-existing `execute` methods on those classes.
+implementation up to `DisplayItem`; remove the existing `execute` methods on
+those subclasses.

 ``` {.python}
 class DisplayItem: